Runuply/protocol_repo/Biological_experiment/Biological_experiment_01_BMDM_OC_differention.md

   - **Seeding Cells**: If cell density is high, add 4 mL Versene and place the plate in the fridge at 4°C for 6, 10, or 30 minutes.
 Detach cells by gentle pipetting, then resuspend in 3 mL of complete α-MEM with 5%-10% L929.

 ### 8. Cell Counting and Plating
 - Count the cells.
-The yield should be around 10<sup>6</sup> monocytes per four bones.(In my case, I collected hind limbs of 4 mice, the total cell number is 2.28 x 10<sup>6</sup>; So if you only collect hind limbs the yield should be 0.6 x 10<sup>6</sup>.)
+The yield should be around 10<sup>6</sup> monocytes per four bones.
+(In my case, I collected hind limbs of 4 mice, the total cell number is 2.28 x 10<sup>6</sup>; So if you only collect hind limbs, the yield should be 0.6 x 10<sup>6</sup>.)
 - Plate cells in 96-well flat-bottom plates at varying concentrations (2K, 4K, 6K, 8K, 10K cells per well) with a total volume of 200 µL per well.
   - *Note: RAW cells require 3000 cells per well. *
   - *Note: The BMDM can be up to 20K cells/well.
 However, in my assay, I seeded 20K cells per well, but by the next morning, the confluency was still insufficient for transfection, which requires approximately 70% confluency.
 Please consider seeding 30K or 40K cells per well (For Inducing Osteoclasts)*